Why I Started Save5

 Having been ill for many months, in October 2009 I had a lung biopsy to determine what I was suffering from.
 At the same time my sister – Sue – donated a kidney to a very good friend of hers and whilst she and I were recuperating we would phone each other regularly.
 I was truly inspired by Sue – she had literally saved and transformed her friend’s life.
 I started to think “what can I do, that will make a difference?”

 In January 2010 I got the diagnosis I was dreading - two serious lung diseases.
-Organising fibrosing pneumonia and idiopathic pleuroparenchymal fibroelastosis.
+Organising fibrosing pneumonia (no abbreviation) and idiopathic pleuroparenchymal fibroelastosis (IPPFE).
 The long and short of this is that my lungs are fibrosing which means breathing is going to become more and more difficult and a lung transplant will be not only necessary – it will be my only option.
+I have never smoked.

-The amazing fact about the second disease is that it is so rare that I am the 8th person on record in the world to be diagnosed with this condition.
+The amazing fact about the second disease is that it is so very rare that there are only a handful of people in the world to be diagnosed with this condition.
 That certainly puts a different slant on it all as there obviously is very little known about it.

 Time has become very special to me.
 I want some good to come from these diseases that will take my life if I don't get the transplant.
 I want to encourage more people to become organ donors.
 After speaking with some doctors about organ donation they told me that unfortunately many people fill in those little donor cards and then over the months and years they lose them.
 The NHS is trying to encourage those who believe in organ donation to register online.
 It was at that point that Save5 was formed in my mind.